September 5, 2011

 Give your Website ZING!

 I recently received a request from a fellow member of the WM Freelance Writers Connection on LinkedIn.
-With Michelle’s permission, I would like to share our correspondence with you.
-I think that this is really important information for everybody to know:
+Michelle gave me permission to share our correspondence with you.
+This is vitally important information for everybody to know when creating a website or blog.
+The importance of having an impressive and eye-catching website is immeasurable!

 Hi Ellen,